DanielCiccy/habitat-du-roi/README.md

 Given the complexity of this technical foundation, the founder, an entrepreneur, acknowledges the current limitations in terms of implementing the technology independently.
 Habitat du Roi® seeks to form a team of skilled developers and blockchain specialists to carry forward this vision.
 The project's core elements are as follows:

-- **Algorand Blockchain**: For efficient, secure, and sustainable smart contracts and tokenized assets.
+- **Solana Blockchain**: For efficient, secure, and sustainable smart contracts and tokenized assets.
 - **Web3 Integration**: Enabling decentralized interaction for users, with transparency and ownership.
 - **JavaScript (React, Node.js)**: For front-end and back-end development of the web application interface.
 - **Smart Contract Logic**: Designed to manage and tokenize demand, ensuring secure, verifiable transactions.